paulb/clojure-utilities/README.md

 - can reload only (on request)
   - current namespace
   - specified namespaces
-- make this an installable library, instead of having to use file paths
 - fix :init conflicts (bypassed by using injections)

 - Other functions/macros